iyzg/notebooks/_src/city-rankings.md

 **2023 (~3 days)**

 The metro system is amazing, and there was just so much to do and see.
 Absolute hodgepodge of cultures and personalities.
 Also the fact I could basically cross any street without fear of dying was a very nice reprieve from Orlando.

+### Sydney

+**2024 (~2 days)**

+Mostly just walked around, but the city is really pretty and the public transport was adequate.
+Could definitely see myself living here in the future, so this is a big plus.
+Will say, I think it is still a big below New York City even though it felt much cleaner and nicer.
+Unfortunately, I think my opinions might tend downwards if I spent more time there, so bottom of S it goes (plus it's Sydney).

+### Canberra

+**2024 (~6 months)**

+This is probably a terrible take, and I'm sure any Australians reading this are rioting that Canberra is rated higher than Melbourne, but I genuinely loved every minute of the semester I spent there.
+ANU was a great place to stay, and there were plentiful pretty places all around (shoutout to the National Arboretum).
+Small city vibes but with so much greenery.
+We don't have to talk about the public transport and the car dependency cause it definitely sucked, but if you live close enough to the city, you can almost pretend it wasn't designed by an American in the 20th century.

 ### Takayama